What is 4D-Printing

 The industry is facing the next big challenge.
-3D and 4D-printing, also called additive manufacturing, are one of the most disruptive innovations affecting the modern industrial outfit.
+3D and 4D printing, also called additive manufacturing, are some of the most disruptive innovations affecting the modern industrial outfit.
 The additive process (3D Printing) is going to upset and revolutionize manufacturing design, development, and production.
 It is high time to know what is 4D-printing.

 3D vs 4D Printing